MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/clients/remote-desktop-android.md

   - **Sound** – Select the device to use for audio during your remote session.
 You can choose to play sound on the local devices, the remote device, or not at all.
   - **Customize display resolution** - Set a custom resolution for a connection by enabling this setting.
 When off the resolution is applied which you have defined in the global settings of the app.
   - **Swap mouse buttons** – Use this option to swap the left mouse button functions for the right mouse button.
 (This is especially useful if the remote PC is configured for a left-handed user but you use a right-handed mouse.)
-  - **Connect to admin session** - Use this option to connect to an administration session on a server running Windows Server 2003 or later.
+  - **Connect to admin session** - Use this option to connect to a console session to administrate a Windows server.
   - **Redirect to local storage** – Mounts your local storage as a remote file system on the remote PC.
 4. Tap **Save**.